Red Nose Six Safe Sleep Recommendations

 Well fitted across the neck and chest, with baby’s arms out, and no hood.

-The safest place for babies to sleep is in their own safe space, in the same room as their parents or adult caregiver for the first 6 months.
+The safest place for baby to sleep is in their own safe space, in the same room as their parent or adult caregiver for at least the first 6 months.

 6) Breastfeed baby